hey-saniraj/Practiced-Programs/README.md

 # Practiced-Programs
-In this repo there are programs/questions I solved :)
+In this repo there are programs/questions I solved/praciced:)